B-AROL-O/ARNEIS/code/lego-parts-csv2md/README.md

 ## Python environment

 Obviously you need to have `python3` installed on your system.
-In case you haven't it you can follow instructions from [python.org](https://www.python.org) or any tutorial you can find in the internet.
+In case you haven't it you can follow the instructions from [python.org](https://www.python.org) or any tutorial you can find in the internet.

 Since this tool depends on a few libraries we suggest to create a [virtual environment](https://docs.python.org/3/library/venv.html) where to install those libraries keeping your system clean.